octile/netlify-hugo-cms-test/site/content/post/brewing-chemex.md

 ---
-title: A advanced’ guide to printing with NinjaFlex
+title: A great’ guide to printing with NinjaFlex
 date: '2017-03-23T16:04:10+01:00'
 description: >-
   Printing with a Chemex probably seems like a complicated, time-consuming